ten-protocol/ten-whitepaper/detailed-design/threat-model.md

 There are two reasons for such an attack:
 - The attackers want to steal the funds locked in the L1 Bridge.
 Note that this is not a problem in typical L1 chains as there are no side effects there, but it is in L2s.
 - Double spending.
-The attacker plans a malicious re-org or the L2 ledger.
+The attacker plans a malicious re-org of the L2 ledger.
 This is the typical threat for sybil attacks in L1 networks.

 ##### The attack